-The Pain au chocolat is a typical viennoiserie, also known as “chocolatine“, a French sweet pastry made of puff pastry rolled with one or more chocolate bars inside and baked in the oven.
-Along with the Croissant, it is the most popular breakfast in France, but now spread worldwide.
-In Italy, it is called chocolate saccottino, excellent for breakfast.
-This recipe is by French pastry chef Christophe Felder, from the book “Patisserie” of which I recommend for staying in the theme of breakfasts, the Danish Brioches and the Brioche suisse, a delicious brioche filled with custard and chocolate chips.
-With the dough of Danish brioches, I have also made other delights, such as the Brioche with banana and coconut jam, with an exotic flavor.
-All recipes also have a dairy-free version, either with lactose-free products or completely plant-based ingredients.
-You just have to try them all and enjoy your breakfast!
+Pain au chocolat is a typical viennoiserie, also known as “chocolatine“, a French sweet pastry made of puff pastry rolled with one or more chocolate bars inside and baked in the oven.
+Along with the Croissant, it is the most common breakfast in France, but now popular all over the world.
+In Italy, it is called chocolate saccottino, perfect for breakfast.
+This recipe is by the French pastry chef Christophe Felder, from the book “Patisserie”, which I recommend for breakfast-themed recipes like the Danish Brioche and the Brioche suisse, a delicious brioche filled with custard and chocolate chips.
+Using the Danish brioche dough, I also made other delights, including Banana and coconut jam Brioche, with an exotic taste.
+All recipes also have a lactose-free version, either with lactose-free ingredients or completely plant-based.
+Try them all and enjoy your breakfast!

 - Difficulty: Medium